 Custom colours and wood finishes are possible

 Q: If a system is tested to reproduce all frequencies then all sounds will be reproduced correctly, no?

-No. Testing a sound reproduction system with only sine waves is like
+Not necessarily.
+Testing a sound reproduction system with only sine

 testing a car on a straight track without ever using the wheel or the